Some States Make It Hard For Teen Moms To Get Pain Relief In Childbirth

 It's also complicated by the fact that in Ohio, there is no legal process for emancipation: A minor's parents must be deceased, or the minor must be married or enlisted in the armed forces to be granted independent legal status.

-When the hospital wouldn't authorize an epidural, Sweeney called the nearby government office of children's services, because oftentimes an agent from there can sign for medical consent in these cases.
+When the hospital wouldn't authorize an epidural, Sweeney called the office of Cuyahoga County Children and Family Services; oftentimes an agent from children's services can sign for medical consent in these cases.
 But it was 3 a.m.
 The young woman was in active labor and an agent couldn't make it to the hospital until 9 a.m.

 Sweeney remembers how hard to was to tell her patient the news.

-Note: An earlier version of this story incorrectly described Maureen Sweeney as a nursing student when she first encountered the pregnant teen who wanted an epidural and couldn't get one.
-Sweeney was actually an RN at the time.